-- 1. School staff should locate the behavior on the Matrix. - 2.
-On the first instance of any inappropriate or disruptive behavior, school staff shall utilize one or more guidance interventions, and disciplinary responses, if appropriate, from the lowest level indicated (bulleted) on the Matrix for that behavior (or one or more interventions or disciplinary responses from any lower level).
-(See table above for interventions and responses.) - 3.
-If the same behavior is repeated during the same school year, school staff may utilize one or more interventions or disciplinary responses from the next higher level on the Matrix for that behavior, or any lower level.
+1. School staff should locate the behavior on the Matrix.

+2. On the first instance of any inappropriate or disruptive behavior, school staff shall utilize one or more guidance interventions, and disciplinary responses, if appropriate, from the lowest level indicated (bulleted) on the Matrix for that behavior (or one or more interventions or disciplinary responses from any lower level).
+(See table above for interventions and responses.)3.
+If the same behavior is repeated during the same school year, school staff may utilize

+- one or more interventions or disciplinary responses from the next higher level on the Matrix for that behavior, or any lower level.
 If there is only one level indicated for that offense, then any interventions or disciplinary responses utilized must be from that same level or a lower level.
 Except in cases of repeated and persistent violations of the same or similar nature, the Matrix's response levels shown for a particular behavior may not be exceeded. - 4.
-Except in cases of repeated and persistent violations of the same or similar nature, school staff may not utilize interventions and disciplinary responses from those boxes that are shaded.
-In those cases in which the disciplinary response from the shaded boxes are used, restorative practices should still be considered as a component of the response. - Staff is encouraged to use guidance interventions whenever possible.
+Except in cases of repeated and persistent violations of the same or similar nature, school staff may not utilize interventions and disciplinary responses from those boxes that are shaded. - Staff is encouraged to use guidance interventions whenever possible.